Start of main content

 - Java applications life in clouds and containers

-- CD, CI for Java developers
+- CI/CD for Java developers

 - Experience in maintenance and large systems management in Java